Chapter 6 - Deference

 As a general matter, USCIS does not reexamine determinations made earlier in the EB-5 process, and such earlier determinations will be presumed to have been properly decided.
 When USCIS has previously concluded that an economic methodology is reasonable to project future job creation as applied to the facts of a particular project, USCIS defers to this determination for all related adjudications directly linked to the specific project for which the economic methodology was previously approved.

-For example, if USCIS approves an Application For Regional Center Under the Immigrant Investor Program (Form I-924) or an Immigrant Petition by Alien Entrepreneur (Form I-526) presenting a Matter of Ho (PDF) compliant business plan and a specific economic methodology, USCIS will defer to the earlier finding that the methodology was reasonable in subsequent adjudications of Form I-526 presenting the same related facts and methodology.
+For example, if USCIS approves an Application For Regional Center Under the Immigrant Investor Program (Form I-924) or an Immigrant Petition by Alien Investor (Form I-526) presenting a Matter of Ho (PDF) compliant business plan and a specific economic methodology, USCIS will defer to the earlier finding that the methodology was reasonable in subsequent adjudications of Form I-526 presenting the same related facts and methodology.
 However, USCIS will still conduct a de novo review of each prospective immigrant investor’s lawful source of funds and other individualized eligibility criteria.

 Conversely, USCIS does not defer to a previously favorable decision in later proceedings when, for example, the underlying facts, upon which a favorable decision was made, have materially changed, there is evidence of fraud or misrepresentation, or the previously favorable decision is determined to be legally deficient.
 A change is material if it would have a natural tendency to influence, or is predictably capable of affecting, the decision.